SQL models

 builder methods:

-Note that one could also define this model by simply returning a string that contained the SQL query of the SQL-based example.
+One could also define this model by simply returning a string that contained the SQL query of the SQL-based example.
 Strings used as pre/post-statements or return values in Python-based models will be parsed into SQLGlot expressions, which means that SQLMesh will still be able to understand them semantically and thus provide information such as column-level lineage.

 @model